 - It’s difficult to keep on top of all tasks that need to be done for every income stream.

-- It’s a balancing act to give enough attention to each income stream to keep them growing and profitable.
+- It’s a balancing act to give enough attention to each income stream to keep them each growing and profitable.
 Barbara Winter likens it to plate spinning.

-How to Create Multiple Income Streams
+Steps to Creating Multiple Income Streams

-3. Create spokes off of each of these categories with ideas on how you can make money at them.
-Earning sources include books, courses, merchandise, coaching, freelancing, speaking, training, selling advertising, and affiliate marketing.
-For example, a virtual assistant can create tangible or digital products, such as books, courses, and videos that teach others how to be a virtual assistant in the “products” spoke.
+Create more spokes off of each of these categories with ideas on how you can make money at them.
+Earning sources include books, online courses, merchandise, coaching, freelancing, speaking, training, selling advertising, and affiliate marketing.
+Not all businesses will be able to come up with ideas for each spoke, but every business should be able to develop extra income streams from their home business idea.

-4. Focus first on passive income streams that you create once but they continue to generate income.
+Focus first on passive income streams that you create once, but they continue to generate income.
 For example, writing a book is a passive income stream.
 You write it once and sell it over and over.
-The word passive is a little deceptive because you need to market the book.
+The word passive is a little deceptive because you need to write and market the book.
 Nevertheless, compared to non-passive sources of income, which you need to do over and over to make money, such as providing a service, passive income streams require less time once they’re created.

-Other forms of passive income include other written works (i.e. courses), audio or video creations, affiliate marketing, licensing your idea, franchising, or continuity programs (i.e. memberships).
+Other forms of passive income include other written works (i.e., courses), audio or video creations, affiliate marketing, licensing your idea, franchising, or continuity programs (i.e., memberships).

-5. Next, focus on income streams that can expand your business.
+Next, focus on income streams that can expand your business.
 For example, public speaking or teaching can create additional income, as well as generate new clients.
 Another option is freelance writing, in which you'd get paid for an article that would also promote you and your business.

-6. Choose and set-up one income stream at a time.
-The planning and launching of a new stream is the most time consuming.
+Choose and set up one income stream at a time.
+The planning and launching of a new stream is the most time-consuming.
 Avoid the temptation of jumping into several ideas at one time, as putting your focus into many areas at once will dilute your efforts and slow you down.
+Work to have systems, schedules, and tools in place to help you manage existing income streams, so you don't become overwhelmed.

-Although adding income streams takes time, creating them within your current business is faster and easier than starting completely new income streams from scratch.
-This method of generating extra sources of income works well for any size business in any industry.
-For example, Amazon.com started by selling books.
-Today it sells thousands of other products including its own product, the Kindle, is a print and digital publisher, and now produces television shows.
 Many service-based business owners add coaching and books to their income streams.
-Bloggers who start with affiliate marketing, often create their own books and courses to add to their income stream.
+Bloggers who start with affiliate marketing often create their own books and courses to add to their income stream.
 You can create additional sources of income for your business, as well.